-According to the Oxford University Disability Advisory Service, more than 20% of the student population recorded a disability on their University student record in 2020-2021.
-As Oxford University's primary point of support on all things careers and employability, we aim to provide tailored guidance to all students, researchers and alumni who identify as having a disability, neurodivergence or long-term health condition.
+According to the Oxford University Disability Advisory Service, more than 25% of the student population declared a disability on their University student record or directly with the Service in 2021-2022.
+As Oxford University's primary point of support on all things careers and employability, we aim to provide tailored guidance to all students and researchers who identify as having a disability, neurodivergence or long-term health condition.

-Every term, we plan a variety of events including sessions to help you explore your options, programmes to develop your skills, and sessions to help you build confidence.
-Making the most of these opportunities while balancing academic work can be tricky.
-Doing all this while navigating extra challenges such as deciding if and how to talk to employers about a disability or neurodivergence can be particularly demanding.
+Making the most of the careers support available at Oxford while balancing academic work can be tricky.
+Doing so while also managing a disability/health condition and navigating extra considerations such as if and how to discuss your circumstances with employers can be particularly demanding.
 Below are some of the ways in which we can support you.